ccarrylab/mock_test_aws/README.md

-# Steps to run this:
+# Steps to run this:..

 go to terminal and go to inside this folder